Right to Choose

 You have the legal right to choose your NHS hospital

-Under the NHS Constitution, every patient in England has the right to choose where they are referred for their first outpatient appointment.
-Most patients don't know this exists.
+Under the NHS Constitution, every patient in England can pick the hospital for their first outpatient appointment.
+Most patients don't know this right exists.

 What it means